SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 }
 ```

 1. The name of the module.
-It will be dispalyed to the user in the playbook UI
+It will be displayed to the user in the playbook UI
 2. The UUID of the module.
 It must be unique
 3. A version for the module.
 This version must be incremented each time a change is made in the module
 4. The configuration of the module